 OPC UA is a series of specifications providing multivendor multiplatform secure reliable information integration interoperability from the embedded world to the cloud.
-Key parts of OPC UA are about information modeling and provide the foundation for other organizations to facilitate complex data modeling.
+Key parts of OPC UA are about information modelling and provide the foundation for other organizations to facilitate complex data modelling.

 OPC UA companion standards address use cases and with that increase the applicability and adoption of the OPC UA technology in different verticals.

 - https://opcfoundation.org/developer-tools/specifications-unified-architecture for released companion specifications

-- https://opcfoundation.org/markets-collaboration for overview of collaborations resulting often in companion specifications
+- https://opcfoundation.org/markets-collaboration for an overview of collaborations resulting often in companion specifications

 The OPC Foundation provides support to other consortiums and standard organizations to develop the OPC UA companion specifications via an infrastructure known as joint working groups (JWG).
 A “Joint Working Group (JWG)” is a working group formed between one or more organizations (subsequently called “cooperating organizations”) and the OPC Foundation.
 The goal of the JWG is the development of an OPC UA companion standard for use cases defined by the cooperating organizations.
 If relevant it includes a compliance testing strategy to insure compliant implementations of the OPC UA companion standard.

 „Joint“ means, that

-- Members of both organizations are invited to participate in the working group.
+- Members of the collaborating parties are invited to participate in the working group.

 - The cooperation and its purpose are announced to all OPC members and exposed on the OPC Foundation web.
-Press releases may be issued as agreed by both organizations.
+Press releases may be issued as agreed by the collaborating parties.

 A “joint companion specification” is not a technology of the OPC Foundation.
 The OPC Foundation does not guarantee exclusiveness and cannot prove that the use cases of the cooperating organization are fulfilled.